 You’ll usually earn more in a personal security job.
 And, these positions are reserved for those with a decent amount of experience.
 Plus, you often get the chance to experience a pretty interesting way of life.

 10. Crisis Management

 The security industry is extremely diverse, and many people who look for security careers have different strengths and areas of expertise.
 Whether you’re searching for an easy job at the mall or an office job with authority, there are many more options for security workers than carrying a gun and putting yourself in harm’s way.
-Protection can mean many things to many people, which is good news if you’re looking to get hired.
+Protection can mean many things to many people, so there are jobs in a variety of places.

 - 10 Free Online Tools for Security Careers

 - Top 10 Highest-Paying Security Careers

 - Top 10 National Security Jobs

 - 10 Armed Security Jobs